Iowa

 Does your state have state-developed guidance documents or training courses related to the science of reading?

 There are eLearning modules based on the Science of Reading.
-A dedicated module for the Science of Reading on the Caregiver Hub also exists.
+There is also a dedicated module for the Science of Reading on the IRRC Caregivers Hub.

 Please describe any grant work that names the science of reading and/or evidence-aligned instruction including links, where applicable

-The Early Literacy Implementation grant lists “scientific, research-based reading instruction” and includes a link on the page which provides access to early literacy grants via IowaGrants.
+An Early Literacy Grant available to schools lists “scientific, research-based reading instruction” and includes a link on the page which provides access to early literacy grants via IowaGrants.

 Has your state reviewed standards for alignment to the science of reading?

-The Iowa Academic Standards in ELA/Literacy include foundational reading skills essential for students as they progress from grade to grade: print concepts, phonological awareness, phonics and word recognition, and fluency.
+The Iowa Academic Standards in ELA/Literacy include foundational reading skills essential for students as they progress from one grade to the next: print concepts, phonological awareness, phonics and word recognition, and fluency.

 The Introduction of the Standards includes a definition of the Science of Reading.